Berlin: City partnerships

-Since 1987, Berlin also has an official partnership with Paris, France.
-Every Berlin borough also established its own twin towns.
-For example, the borough of Friedrichshain-Kreuzberg has a partnership with the Israeli city of Kiryat Yam.

 Capital city

 Berlin is the capital of the Federal Republic of Germany.
 The President of Germany, whose functions are mainly ceremonial under the German constitution, has their official residence in Bellevue Palace.
 Berlin is the seat of the German Chancellor (Prime Minister), housed in the Chancellery building, the Bundeskanzleramt.
 Facing the Chancellery is the Bundestag, the German Parliament, housed in the renovated Reichstag building since the government's relocation to Berlin in 1998.
 The Bundesrat ("federal council", performing the function of an upper house) is the representation of the 16 constituent states (Länder) of Germany and has its seat at the former Prussian House of Lords.
 The total annual federal budget managed by the German government exceeded €310 ($375) billion in 2013.

 The relocation of the federal government and Bundestag to Berlin was mostly completed in 1999.
 However, some ministries, as well as some minor departments, stayed in the federal city Bonn, the former capital of West Germany.
 Discussions about moving the remaining ministries and departments to Berlin continue.

 The Federal Foreign Office and the ministries and departments of Defense, Justice and Consumer Protection, Finance, Interior, Economic Affairs and Energy, Labor and Social Affairs, Family Affairs, Senior Citizens, Women and Youth, Environment, Nature Conservation and Nuclear Safety, Food and Agriculture, Economic Cooperation and Development, Health, Transport and Digital Infrastructure and Education and Research are based in the capital.

+Embassies

 Berlin hosts in total 158 foreign embassies as well as the headquarters of many think tanks, trade unions, nonprofit organizations, lobbying groups, and professional associations.
-Due to the influence and international partnerships of the Federal Republic of Germany, the capital city has become a significant center of German and European affairs.
 Frequent official visits and diplomatic consultations among governmental representatives and national leaders are common in contemporary Berlin.